kumar-yogesh08/TransitSync/ReadMe.txt

+# 🚍 TransitSync: A Unified Public Transport Virtual System

+> A standard for **virtualization and optimization** of public transport systems — enabling **real-time communication** between passengers and public transport entities like autos, e-rickshaws, and buses.

 What if there was a unified platform for public transport entities, where passengers could track the buses and Rickshaws, drivers could know where passengers are,a more efficient platform connecting both.
 What if one could go to any city and get exact outline on how to change hubs/chowks take different modes of transport to reach from one point to another,GO to start-(pick rickshaw)->rajiv Chowk->Minakshi bazar->Anand chowk-(pick a bus)->paltan bazar-(pick a Rickshaw)->destination with total_cost-> 80 RS
 [Refer to ./Project Report(10.The Intelligent Routing System) and ./FieldTest&UI/IntelligentRouting.png]